 What to pack

 The essential items to pack for your Uganda safari include:

 - Long-sleeved shirts protecting against the sun and mosquitoes

-- Sunscreen, sunglasses, a hat and insect repellent
+- Plenty of sunscreen, sunglasses, a hat and insect repellent to cover longer trips

 - Jackets and sweaters for early morning game drives